What is the difference between active and restorative yoga?

 These styles require significant physical and mental engagement, making them excellent choices for building fitness whilst developing mindfulness.
 A quality natural rubber yoga mat provides the grip and stability essential for maintaining proper alignment during dynamic sequences.

-What sets active yoga apart from gentler practices is the intensity level and physical demands.
-You’ll work up a sweat, challenge your muscles, and often leave class feeling energised rather than deeply relaxed.
-This makes active yoga particularly appealing if you’re looking to combine fitness goals with your yoga practice.
+What distinguishes active yoga from gentler practices is the intensity level and physical demands that create heat in the body and challenge multiple muscle groups simultaneously.
+You’ll work up a sweat, build functional strength, and often leave class feeling energised and accomplished rather than deeply relaxed.
+This makes active yoga particularly appealing if you’re seeking to combine cardiovascular fitness goals with mindfulness practice and stress management.

 What is restorative yoga and why do people choose it?

-Restorative yoga is a gentle practice that uses props like bolsters, blankets, and blocks to support your body in comfortable positions held for extended periods.
-The focus shifts from physical challenge to deep relaxation and nervous system restoration.
+Restorative yoga is a gentle, therapeutic practice that uses props like bolsters, blankets, and blocks to support your body in comfortable positions held for extended periods of 5 to 20 minutes.
+The focus shifts completely from physical challenge to deep relaxation, stress reduction, and nervous system restoration through passive stretching and mindful breathing.

-The fundamental principle behind restorative yoga involves activating your parasympathetic nervous system, which promotes healing and reduces stress hormones.
-Poses are typically held for 5-20 minutes, allowing your body to fully release tension and your mind to quieten naturally.
+The fundamental principle behind restorative yoga involves activating your parasympathetic nervous system, which promotes healing and reduces stress hormones like cortisol.
+Poses are typically held for 5-20 minutes, allowing your body to fully release tension and your mind to quieten naturally while accessing deeper states of relaxation than possible in active practices.

-People choose restorative yoga for various therapeutic benefits:
+People choose restorative yoga for its proven therapeutic benefits including:

 • Stress relief and anxiety reduction